Quantum Filtering and Analysis of Multiplicities in Eigenvalue Spectra: Setup and main results

 \textbf{Goal:} With high probability, for each $i\in [I]$, estimate the dominant eigenvalue $\lambda_i^\star$ within $\epsilon$-accuracy and exactly determine its dominant degeneracy $m_i$.
 These outputs together suffice to approximate the density of dominant eigenstates (\textsc{dods}) $\mu_D$, as defined in~\cref{eqn:def_dods}. \end{problem}

 The left and right initial states can be either the same or different, depending on the problem setup.
-When they are different, the left initial states can be viewed as bases for projective measurements.
+When they are different, the left initial states can be viewed as bases for projective measurements. {In this work, to ensure that our algorithm can theoretically solve the \textsc{dods} estimation problem efficiently, we require the dominant eigenvalues to satisfy a \emph{sufficient dominance condition}, namely, that $p_{\min}/p_{\rm tail}$ be greater than a constant determined by the structure of $\Phi$ and $\Psi$.
+The precise condition, together with a detailed discussion of the requirement on $p_{\min}/p_{\rm tail}$, is deferred to~\cref{sec:rigorous_version},~\cref{thm:non_orthogonal_location}, and~\cref{rem:thm_condition}.}

 If $\lambda_i$ is a non-degenerate dominant eigenvalue, and there is only one pair of initial states $\ket{\phi}$ and $\ket{\psi}$, then both $|\langle \phi | E_m \rangle|$ and $|\langle \psi | E_m \rangle|$ need to be large enough.
 Indeed, when $\ket{\phi}=\ket{\psi}$, $p_m=|\langle \phi | E_m \rangle|^2$ is simply the squared overlap between the initial state and the eigenstate, which is the standard assumption in quantum phase estimation and its variants (see \cref{sec:single_state_limitation}).
 More generally, if $\lambda_i$ is a non-degenerate dominant eigenvalue but there are multiple pairs of initial states, then both $\sum_{l\in [L]} |\langle \phi_l | E_m \rangle|^2=\|\Phi_{:,m}\|_2^2$ and $\sum_{r\in [R]} |\langle \psi_r | E_m \rangle|^2=\|\Psi_{:,m}\|_2^2$ need to be sufficiently large, which states that the eigenstate $\ket{E_m}$ has non-vanishing overlap with at least one initial state in each set.
 This can be concisely captured by the condition for $p_m$ in \cref{eqn:def_pm} and \cref{eq:def_domination}.